 Red Hook, Carroll Gardens, and Cobble Hill

-As members of the Cobble Hill Waterfront Committee, we've been able to take a close look at the opportunities for the waterfront and the adjacent Cobble Hill neighborhood.
-We want to share six opportunities for this area, described in more detail below:
+As members of the Cobble Hill Waterfront Committee, we've been able to take a close look at what is needed for the waterfront and the adjacent neighborhoods.
+We want to share six requirements for this area, described in more detail below:

 1) Remove the Atlantic Avenue BQE Interchange and Create a Gateway into Brooklyn Bridge Park and the BMT